 Collecting all the required information, organizing it in a spreadsheet, analyzing all the hazards, estimating the risk and creating the report from the findings is a time-consuming and error-prone process

-Today, such a process can be highly facilitated using that provide insights for all potential hazards and allows the generation of risk reports based on data collected from a large number of National Authorities from all around the globe.
+Today, such a process can be highly facilitated using digital platforms that provide insights for all potential hazards and allows the generation of risk reports based on data collected from a large number of National Authorities from all around the globe.

 A deep hazards analysis, the supplier check and the risk estimation can be performed efficiently and in a few minutes.